-Microsoft Exchange Server hosts organizational databases, user mailboxes, and much of the classified data used by an organization.
-In case any disaster strikes this server, the entire organizational workflow can come crashing down.
-Thus, whether large or small, every organization that uses Exchange should have a server disaster recovery plan in place.
+Summary: Microsoft Exchange Server hosts organizational databases, user mailboxes, and much of the classified data used by an organization.
+In case any disaster strikes the Exchange server, the entire organizational workflow can come crashing down.
+Thus, whether large or small, every organization that uses Exchange Server should have a Microsoft Exchange disaster recovery plan in place.

-The Exchange server is under constant threats from malicious software, system failure, hardware crashes, etc. One way or the other, every Exchange administrator struggles everyday to keep the server functioning smoothly.
-Managing the server and planning for quick and safe disaster recovery is part of every good administrator’s job.
+Exchange administrators struggle every day to keep the server functioning smoothly.
+Managing the server and planning for quick and safe disaster recovery is part of every administrator’s job.
 And to do this job perfectly, administrators keep monitoring the Internet for the best ways to avoid Exchange disasters or bring it back online if disasters strike.

-That’s exactly what a disaster recovery plan consists of.
-And considering how crucial a smoothly functioning Exchange server is for any organization, it is not a wonder why most of the organizations emphasize on the importance of having a good Exchange server disaster recovery plan in place.
+That’s exactly what an Exchange disaster recovery plan consists of.
+And considering how crucial a smoothly functioning Exchange server is for any organization, it is not a wonder why most of the organizations emphasize on the importance of having a good Microsoft Exchange server disaster recovery plan in place.

 Disaster Recovery Basics